Skip to content

 Alzheimer’s disease

-As symptoms progress, AD imposes a significant burden on patients, caregivers, health systems, and society.
+As symptoms progress, AD imposes a significant burden on patients, caregivers, health systems and society.
 It is among the top 10 leading causes of death globally, with its economic toll projected to reach nearly $3 trillion by 2030.

-Alzheimer’s is among the top 10 leading causes of death globally, with its economic toll projected to reach nearly $3 trillion by 2030.
+Alzheimer’s disease is among the top 10 leading causes of death globally, with its economic toll projected to reach nearly $3 trillion by 2030.

 J&J’s approach to Alzheimer’s disease

-Our research spans the full continuum of the disease — preventing cognitive decline in its earliest stages, developing therapies that slow disease progression, and addressing neuropsychiatric symptoms in more advanced stages.
 We’re also exploring tools to identify and diagnose the disease earlier and more definitively, recognizing that detecting disease pathology before symptoms appear is essential to changing the course of the disease.

 Explore